poshithNandyala/laptop-typist/README.md

 ```
 laptop-typist/
 │
-├── start.bat              ← Double-click to start
+├── start.vbs              ← Double-click to start (silent, no window)
-├── stop.bat               ← Double-click to stop
+├── stop.vbs               ← Double-click to stop (silent, no window)
+├── start.bat              ← Batch script (used by start.vbs)
+├── stop.bat               ← Batch script (used by stop.vbs)
 ├── README.md              ← This file
 │
 ├── helper/